Jdouville8/justin-douville-fern-demo/README.md

 ## License

-This project is configured for The Green Room Plant Store API documentation and SDK generation.
+This project is configured for The Plant Room Plant Store API documentation and SDK generation.